315+ Telescopes Ranked

 What can you see?

-Large Dobsonian telescopes are often decried as mere “light buckets”, only useful for deep-sky observation, but they perform quite favorably on the Moon, planets, and other high-resolution targets as well.
-A 10” is at just the right size for these things, in fact, as it is that largest aperture that only has to put up with one atmospheric “air cell” – that is, one column of turbulent air.
+In fact, it is the largest aperture that only has to put up with one atmospheric “air cell,” that is, one column of turbulent air.
 A scope any larger than 10” is looking through multiple air cells and will suffer more from bad atmospheric “seeing” as a result.

 The Moon is fantastic in a 10” telescope, with craters down to a couple kilometers in diameter visible.

-Mars when it reaches opposition (the next time this happens will be in 2020) can show up to an astounding two dozen dark markings (areas of darker sand and rocks on the planet’s surface) as well as its ice caps.
+Mars, when it reaches opposition, shows up to an astounding two dozen dark markings (areas of darker sand and rocks on the planet’s surface) as well as its ice caps.
 If timed correctly and if one places the Red Planet just outside the field of view, Mars’ outer moon Deimos is a pretty easy catch, while Phobos can be spotted on rare occasions (though I’ve yet to do so) if one can shield it from Mars’ bright glare.

 Jupiter’s moons are not only disks with a 10” scope, but they actually begin to show little bits of color.
 Io is a nice orange-yellow, Europa is a faded white, and Ganymede and Callisto are brownish-gray.